voostindie/markdown-curator/README.md

 <!--/query-->
 ```

-By default, this tool provides just a couple of built-in generic queries: `list`, `table` and `toc`.
+By default, this tool provides just a couple of built-in generic queries: `backlinks`, `list`, `table` and `toc`.
 To make this tool really useful, you will want to create your own queries.

 To use this library, you have to configure your own application, define this tool as a dependency, and code your own curator and custom queries.
 See further on for an example.